Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Universal Credit

 If you think you may be eligible for a carer element, inform the DWP via your online Universal Credit account.
-Where you and your partner care for different people you may be able to get two carer elements.
+Where you and your partner care for different people, you may be able to get two carer elements.

 The same person cannot qualify for both a limited capability for work and work-related activity element and a carer element at the same time.
 If this applies to you, you will only get the higher of the two amounts.

+To qualify, you (and your partner if you have one) must normally work.
+Any number of hours of work will do.
 You may also qualify if you work and your partner is unable to provide childcare, either because they are incapable of work, or because they provide regular and substantial care to a disabled person (and they are eligible for Carer’s Allowance).

 Some self-employed people will be assumed to have a minimum amount of earnings, equal to the minimum wage for the number of hours they say they are working.
 However, this does not apply to anyone who is in the ‘no work-related requirements’ group, including many full time carers.
 It also doesn’t apply during the first 12 months of starting a new business.

-Unearned income is also deducted from your Universal Credit award. £1 will be deducted from your Universal Credit for every £1 of unearned income you have.
+Unearned income will also reduce your Universal Credit award.
+You’ll lose £1 from your Universal Credit for every £1 of unearned income you have.

-You normally cannot be paid any Universal Credit if your capital is above £16,000.
-If your capital is between £6,000 and £16,000 you will be treated as having £4.35 per month income for every £250, or part of £250 you have above £6,000.
-Once the DWP have deducted any earnings or other income from your Universal Credit calculation, the amount remaining is what you should be paid in Universal Credit.
+Once the DWP have deducted any earnings or other income from your Universal Credit calculation, the amount remaining is what you should receive in Universal Credit.